10 March - 13 April 2021

-Relevance to the program objectives is evaluated separately from the scientific quality, and is not included in the overall grade.
-The Research Project Grant in Development Research is financed through development aid funds provided by the government, and research receiving support must be of particular relevance to poverty reduction and sustainable development in low income countries.
+Relevance is a central criterion to development research, and it is evaluated separately from the scientific quality, and is not included in the overall grade.
+The International Postdoc Grant in Development Research is financed through development aid funds provided by the government, and research receiving support must be of particular relevance to poverty reduction and sustainable development in low-income countries.

-- Does the proposed research have the potential to create preconditions for better living conditions for people living in poverty and under oppression?
+- Does the proposed research have the potential to contribute to better living conditions for people living in poverty and under oppression?
+Is it clear how?

-- Does the proposed research have the potential to promote equitable and sustainable development in low income countries?
+- Does the proposed research have the potential to promote sustainable development in low-income countries?

 - Is the proposed research addressing and targeting conditions and challenges of relevance particularly for low-income countries?